ELSO Speaking Groups Program

 Read More About the Speaking Groups Program in the Cornell Chronicle

 Do you like working with international students and learning from others with different life experiences?
 Have you traveled abroad or are planning to?
 Are you interested in learning about other cultures?
-Join the English Language Support Office’s Speaking Groups Program this fall as a Discussion Facilitator!
+Join the English Language Support Office’s Speaking Groups Program this semester as a Discussion Facilitator!

 Facilitators commit for 8 weeks of a semester to help lead and organize small weekly 1-hour discussions with international graduate students.
 This program brings together international graduate students and fluent English speakers for language support and conversations about culture, academic interests, and campus life.